turingschool/mod-0-curriculum/index.md

 #### A note on convention

-when you see the `$` before a line, it means "enter what follows the dollar sign as a terminal command".
-Lines that don't have a `$` might be what is printed out as a _result_ of the command, or, if the line begins with `//`, it means it's a comment.
-A few `.` on lines means "omitted text here".
+When you see a `$` before a line, it means "enter what follows the dollar sign as a terminal command".

+Lines that don't have a `$` are usually what is printed out as a _result_ of the command.

+A `.` on adjacent lines means "omitted text here".
 For example:

 ```
 $ xcode-select
-// run the above command in your terminal.
-This is a note from me, an author of
-// this guide to you, the reader of this guide.
-Sometimes comments span several
-// lines, in which case we just begin all of them with these slashes.

-// what follows is the text that will be printed to your terminal
-xcode-select: error: no command option given
 Usage: xcode-select [options]

 Print or change the path to the active developer directory.
 This directory